Skip to content

 Key Concepts

-Tick loop: The daemon operates on a periodic tick.
+Tick loop: The daemon is event-driven.
+It wakes on daemon/nudge control messages, workflow/phase completion events, config hot-reloads, and cron deadlines, with interval_secs as a fallback heartbeat.
 Each tick loads state, plans dispatches, reconciles completions, and spawns new workflow-runner subprocesses.

 Subject dispatch: Every workflow execution targets a "subject" (typically a task).
 The dispatch queue orders subjects by priority and tracks their lifecycle from enqueued through assigned to terminal.